GuillaumeFalourd/diff-action/README.md

 ## 📚 How to use this action?

+The [`actions/checkout`](https://github.com/actions/checkout) is mandatory to use this action, as it will need to access the repository files.

 Field | Mandatory | Observation
 ------------ | ------------  | -------------
 **first_file_path** | YES | ex: `path/to/file1.txt`